Dominilk/coda-examples/README.md

+# DISCLAIMER
+These are examples for the old Java version.
+Not the new rust implementation!
+(These versions are incompatible)
 # coda-examples
 This repository contains some example projects written in the coda programming language
 > NOTE: Coda is my own programming language, you can get it here: https://coda-lang.dev